dovecot/documentation/source/configuration_manual/authentication/host.rst

 Login referrals
 ===============

-Login referrals are an IMAP extension specified by `RFC 2221
+Login referrals are an IMAP extension specified by :rfc:`2221`.
-<https://tools.ietf.org/html/rfc2221>`_.
-Their purpose is to redirect clients
-to an different IMAP4 server in case of hardware failures or organizational changes.
+Their purpose is to redirect clients to an different IMAP4 server in case of hardware failures or organizational changes.
 No client action is needed to invoke the LOGIN-REFERRALS capability: the redirection is triggered by the server and occurs transparently.

 A security consideration is in order.
-As also stated by RFC 2221, a man in the middle attack may use a rogue 'password catching' server to collect login data and redirect your clients to their own rogue IMAP4 server.
+As also stated by :rfc:`2221`, a man in the middle attack may use a rogue 'password catching' server to collect login data and redirect your clients to their own rogue IMAP4 server.
 Although this would be avoided by enforcing SSL/TLS.
 Login referrals are not supported by many